AnarDocs/LibSocWiki/pages/Esquel_Anti-Mine_Movement.md

 ## Events

-The movement started with the formation of a [popular assembly](Democratic_Assembly "wikilink") to coordinate the action, composed of 3,000 people (in a town of 31,000).
+The movement started with the formation of a [popular assembly](Democratic_Assembly.md "wikilink") to coordinate the action, composed of 3,000 people (in a town of 31,000).
 The assembly coordinated protests and invading town council meetings on several occasions.
 Courts ruled in the assemblies favour, and a referendum held in the town showed